Defense attorneys George Buehler, Mark Kassabian with

 At 8:55 AM, the court reporter starts to set up her equipment.

 George Beuhler hands a single sheet of paper to prosecutor Stacy Okun-Wiese.
 There’s more chatter in the well.
 Peters and Park’s defense team chat.
 Okun-Wiese sits in the well chairs directly in front of the jury box.
 More of Park’s supporters arrive.

 The camera crew sets up to film the Lonnie Franklin, Jr. hearing.
 More Park supporters arrive.
 The courtroom gallery is a bit more packed than usual.
 I think there is another case that also will be heard this morning, and that's why I'm seeing so many unfamiliar faces.

 Park’s case is called.
 Kassabian and Buheler and Peters identify themselves for the record.
-Stacey Okun-Wiese for the prosecution.
+Stacy Okun-Wiese for the prosecution.

 Judge Kennedy states she has in her hand a conflict of interest waiver dated today.
 She identifies the document, stating there are ten items listed and after each one there are initials.
 She asks Parks directly if these are her initials.
 Parks replies, “Yes.”

 Over and over, Judge Kennedy asks Park a series of direct questions.
 It obvious from her tone she’s quite concerned about Park signing this document.
 She asks independent counsel Franklin Peters if he advised Parks about the conflict of interest issues.
 He answers yes.

 At some point Judge Kenned asks Parks if that's her signature at the bottom of the document.
 She acknowledges she signed the document.

 Judge Kennedy addresses Park.
 “You have the right to have conflict free counsel. ...
 The conflict is real. ...
 (It) seems there’s no way around (this).”